JakDudley/Portfolio.1/README.md

 ## Menu Page
 - The layout of this page was crucial, although it isn't packed with images, videos and links, the purpose of the site entirety is to get the customers falling in love with the food.
 To make them purely fall in love with food, I've centred the entire menu and made it easier to read with different header elements.
 - This page also uses icons to display that different dietary needs are met, making the site more applicable for a wider range of the user.
-- To help the user navigate to the opening hours section of the site I created a image with a link to the appropiate site page.
+- To help the user navigate to the opening hours section of the site I created an image with a link to the appropriate site page.
 ![Screenshot of menu page](/assets/docs/images/menu-page.png)